tdaylan/pcat/docs/index.rst

 In what follows, we assume that **the metamodel** is the union of models with different dimensionality.
 All such models have a certain number of common, **fixed-dimensional** parameters.
 In addition, each model has a different number of **elements**.
 An element is a collection of parameters that only exist together, and characterize an entity in the model.
 Examples are:

-- A light source such as a pulsar, Active Galactic Nucleus (AGN) in an astrophysical emission model,
+- A light source such as a star or galaxy, in an astrophysical emission model,
-- A dark matter subhalo that deflects background light,
+- A light deflecting dark matter subhalo in an gravitational lensing model,
-- A term in the polynomial used to perform linear regression
+- A term in the polynomial used to perform linear regression,

 .. toctree::